MDavies2022/MikelDavies_Lab_Fall2022/Week04/README.md

 ## **Problem 1**

-Write a program  `student.c` that takes that takes one integer provided as command line argument and prompts the user for a student's information, and then prints it out.
+Write a program  `student.c` that takes that takes one integer and prompts the user for a student's information, and then prints it out.

 ```
 Usage:
-[directory] $ ./student 2
+[directory] $ ./student
+number of students: 2
 name: George
 birthday: 09/21/1999
 gpa: 4